cristianobombazar/spring-boot-event-listener/README.md

 # Spring Event Listener

 This project uses spring event listener to generate events after some business logic.
-The idea of this project it's for know a lit bit more about this awesome feature of Spring.
+The idea of this project it's to understand a lit bit more about this awesome feature of Spring.

 You can know more [here](https://www.baeldung.com/spring-events).